 Spelling variations of this family name include: Bye, Buy, Boy, Bouie, Bluy, Buie, By, Biye, Bie and others.

 Some of the Bye family moved to Ireland, but this topic is not covered in this excerpt.
-Another 195 words(14 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Bye Settlers in United States in the 17th Century

 - John Bye, who landed in Philadelphia, Pennsylvania in 1698

 - Thomas Bye, who arrived in Philadelphia, Pennsylvania in 1699

 Bye Settlers in United States in the 18th Century

 - Margaret Bye, who arrived in Philadelphia, Pennsylvania in 1701

 - Stephen Bye, who landed in Virginia in 1714